-2. At the first step of installation process, you are prompted to connect to Dr.Web cloud services that allow scanning using the newest information on threats.
+At the first step of installation process, you are prompted to connect to Dr.Web cloud services that allow scanning using the newest information on threats.
 The information is updated in real-time mode.
-The option is disabled by default.
+The option is enabled by default.
+You can also specify whether Dr.Web Firewall should be installed or not.